-When beef patties hit the hot grill, they sizzle away, sending tantalizing smoke into the air.
+When beef patties hit the hot grill, they sizzle, sending tantalizing smoke into the air.
 It doesn’t get much better — the lingering aroma of summer fun.
-Burgers are simple to make with just a few components and quick grilling.
-When there are so few ingredients, each one takes on more importance.
+Classic Cheeseburgers are simple to make, with just a few ingredients and quick grilling.

-Place the ground beef in a bowl and with seasonings.
-Mix the seasonings evenly throughout the meat.
-Divide into four equal portions.
-Roll each one into a ball and the press it into a flat, round patty about 3/4-inch thick.
+In a large bowl, combine ground beef chili powder, garlic powder, onion powder, chipotle, salt and pepper.
+Divide into 4 equal portions.
+Roll each portion into a ball and then press it into a flat, round patty about 3/4-inch thick.

-When the grill is hot and the coals have burned down and are covered with ash, place the burgers on the grill.
-Season the top with salt and pepper.
-Cook without disturbing. until the meat easily releases from the grates, about four minutes.
-If it resists and is sticking, give it a little longer.
+Place burgers on the grill.
+Season with salt and pepper.
+Cook without disturbing until the meat easily releases from the grates, about 4 minutes.
+If it resists and is still sticking, give it a little more time.

-Flip and sprinkle the top with salt and pepper.
-Cook the second side for two minutes.
-Then top with a slice of cheese to melt.
-Close the lid for a minute or two.
-When the cheese is melted the burgers will be done.
+Flip and season with salt and pepper.
+Cook for 2 minutes.
+Then top with a slice of cheese and close the lid for a minute or two until the cheese melts.
+When the cheese is melted, the burgers are done.
 Set aside to rest.

-While burgers rest, get the plates ready.
-Split the rolls and lightly toast if desired.
-Lay a lettuce leaf on the bottom halves.
-Place a burger patty on the lettuce and top with a tomato slice and a few onion rings.
-Spread your choice of ketchup or mustard, if using, on the top half of the buns.
+While the burgers rest, split the brioche buns and lightly toast.
+Lay a lettuce leaf on the bottom bun.
+Place a burger patty on top of the lettuce.
+Add a tomato slice and a few onion slices.
+Top with ketchup and/or mustard and the top half of the bun.
 Serve immediately.